wjt/fedc-2021-talk/talk.md

 ![proportion.png](images/proportion.png)

-This made me wonder: if so many of the most-frequently-updated repositories are in fact open-source or fully distributed by Flathub, how does that compare to the proportion of apps of each kind on Flathub as a whole.
+This made me wonder: if so many of the most-frequently-updated repositories are in fact open-source or fully distributed by Flathub, how does that compare to the proportion of apps of each kind on Flathub as a whole?

 As I've mentioned, of the 112 repos that external data checker has ever updated, just 36 are extra-data.
 The remaining 76 are normal, redistributable Flatpaks.
 This is actually almost as many as the 79 extra-data apps that Flathub has in total.
 But in relative terms, the external data checker is used for almost half (45%) of those extra-data apps, compared to just 5% of other apps.